 - New Tertiary Treatment Facility for improved phosphorus removal has commenced.

-- Construction of a new Fats, Oils & Grease (FOG) Receiving and REA Biodiesel Facility has begun.
+- Construction of a new Fats, Oils and Grease (FOG) Receiving and REA Biodiesel Facility has begun.

 - National Arbor Day Foundation designated Danbury Tree City for the 31st year.